barbarer/py4e-int/_sources/lists/MixedupCode.rst

 .. activecode::  str-listMixed_instructions-ac

     Finish the code below to first print out the program's instructions.
-Next it should continuously have the user add a word to a new list <i>vocabulary</i> if they choose and then append it to the end the list IF the word is not already in the original list.
+Next it should have the user add a word to a new list <i>vocabulary</i> if they choose and then append it to the end the list IF the word is not already in the original list.

     ~~~~